 Getting started in penetration testing can be intimidating, but it doesn’t have to be.
 If you are interested in learning more about penetration testing, here are some steps you can take to get started:

-1. Learn the basics of networking and operating systems: Before you start learning about penetration testing, you need to have a solid understanding of networking and operating systems.
-You can take online courses or read books to learn more about these topics.
+1. Learn the basics of networking and operating systems: Before you start learning about penetration testing, you need to have a solid understanding of these topics.
+You can take online courses or read books to learn more about them.

 2. Learn the basics of programming: Knowing how to program is essential for penetration testing.
 You don’t need to be an expert, but you should have a basic understanding of programming concepts and languages.